ecosensors/Django/README.md

 # Prepare and install Django
-This installation is done on MacOS Monterey (12.6) and then on a MacOS Ventura 13.0.1 I use MAMP 6.6 as local server and PHP 7.4.21, MySQL 5.7.34 and PHPMyAdmin 5.1.0.
+This installation is done on MacOS Monterey (12.6), on a MacOS Ventura 13.0.1 and Tahoe (26.2) I use MAMP 6.6 as local server and PHP 7.4.21, MySQL 5.7.34 and PHPMyAdmin 5.1.0.

 Before the next steps, I imported a .sql file to the database 'db_console', with a bit less of 1 millions of measures.